 Crowdfunding on platforms such as Kickstarter and Indiegogo can give a financial boost to small businesses.
 These platforms allow businesses to pool small investments from several investors instead of seeking out a single investment source.

-“As an entrepreneur, you don’t want to spend your investment options and increase the risk of investing in your business at such an early age,” said Igor Mitic, co-founder of Fortunly.
+“As an entrepreneur, you don’t want to spend your investment options and increase the risk of investing in your business at such an early age,” said Igor Mitic, SEO manager at 2am.technologies.
 “By using crowdfunding, you can raise the necessary seed funds to get your startup through the development phase and ready to be pitched to investors.”

-Tip: Read the fine print of equity crowdfunding platforms before choosing one to use.
-Some platforms charge payment-processing fees or require you to reach your full financial goal in order to keep any of the money you raised.
+Read the fine print of equity crowdfunding platforms before choosing one to use.
+Some platforms charge payment processing fees or require you to reach your full financial goal in order to keep any of the money you raised.

 Businesses focused on science or research may receive grants from the government.
 The U.S. Small Business Administration (SBA) offers grants through the Small Business Innovation Research and Small Business Technology Transfer programs.
 Recipients of these grants must meet federal research and development goals and have a high potential for commercialization.
 [Read related article: How to Secure a Business Grant]

 Peer-to-peer (P2P) lending is an option for raising capital that introduces borrowers to lenders through various websites.
-Lending Club and Prosper are two of the most notable P2P lending platforms in the U.S.
+Kiva and SoLo are two of the most notable P2P lending platforms in the U.S.

 “In its simplest form, a borrower creates an account on a peer-to-peer website that keeps records, transfers funds and connects borrowers to lenders,” said Kevin Heaton, CEO and founder of i3.
 “It’s Match.com for money.
 A key difference is in borrower risk assessment.”

-According to the SBA, P2P lending can be a solid financing alternative for small businesses, especially given the post-recession credit market.
+According to the SBA, P2P lending can be a solid financing alternative for small businesses, especially amid post-recession credit markets.
 One drawback of this solution is that P2P lending is available to investors in certain states only.